Applyra

 One flat tier instead of a ladder

 Asolytics is structured like a SaaS that wants to upsell you.
-Free, then Start, then Pro, then Custom.
-Every tier has caps, and the caps push you toward the next tier as you grow.
-That's a reasonable B2B model, but it punishes the developer who sits between "100 keywords is enough" and "I need to track 2,000."
+Start, then Pro, then Expert, then Enterprise.
+Every tier has caps, and the caps push you toward the next one as you grow.
+That's a reasonable B2B model, but it punishes the developer who sits between "200 keywords is enough" and "I need to track 2,000," and since the free plan went away there is no longer a step below $49.

 Applyra collapses the ladder.
 There's the free plan and there's the $9.99 plan with unlimited keywords.
 You upgrade once, then you stop thinking about it.
 No seat math, no "wait, I'm at 1,950 keywords, do I delete some or pay $140 more per month?"